stackbitsales/twin-cities-makeup-0e0bd/content/pages/index.md

     subtitle: ''
     testimonials:
       - quote: >
-          ###### **MEET LISA**&#xA;&#xA;Lisa Reinhardt has repeatedly been voted
+          ### **MEET LISA**&#xA;Lisa Reinhardt has repeatedly been voted "Best
-          "Best Wedding & Hair Makeup Artist in the Twin Cities area."
+          Wedding & Hair Makeup Artist in the Twin Cities area."
 Lisa and her team will travel anywhere in Minnesota for wedding hair and makeup.

-          "Such a great experience to be using this product.
-It really helped with what I needed help with."
+          ### "Such a great experience to be using this product.
+It really
+          helped with what I needed help with."
         name: Carla Rogers
         title: Happy customer
         image: